dr-matt-smith/php-symfony-6-book/00_content/part08_testing/testing6_userLogins.md

 ## Write test methods

-To test whether a logged-in user with a role `ROLE_ADMIN` can access the `User` CRUD routes, we can write test methods such as this:
+To test whether a logged-in user with a role `ROLE_ADMIN` (e.g. `matt@matt.com` from our fixtures) can access the `User` CRUD routes, we can write test methods such as this:

 ```php
         public function testRoleAdminUserCanSeeUserList(): void